-- 45. The game being played is operated in the same cabinet, possesses the same components, and utilizes the same game logic as at least 143 other slot machine games in the Bally Alpha game platform approved for sale and use in Florida.
-The Machine submitted by the Petitioner for approval herein is capable of being evaluated by independent testing laboratories for compliance with all attributes of a slot machine established by Chapter 551, F.S., and the Division's administrative rules, Chapter 61D-14, F.A.C.
-The Machine is capable of displaying to players the differences between the Machine and the table game Blackjack.
-The Machine possesses a greater number of slot machine attributes as defined by Florida's laws and the Division's rules than those of the traditional table game of Blackjack.
-Its use at the casinos operated by the Seminole Tribe of Florida and its use in at least 32 other regulated gaming jurisdictions as an approved "slot machine" also offer significant evidence that the Petitioner's proposed machine meets all requirements for slot machine certification in the state and does not replicate the play of Blackjack. - 46.
-While having found that the Machine at issue is not replicating the play of Blackjack, it is worth noting that the court cases mentioned earlier have found that the table game Blackjack is a mixed game of chance and skill which is capable of being played in a non-banked manner.
+- 45. The Machine described by the Petitioner and Intervener and evaluated herein is capable of being evaluated by independent testing laboratories for compliance with all attributes of a slot machine established by Chapter 551, F.S., and the Division's administrative rules, Chapter 61D-14, F.A.C.
+The machine is capable of displaying to players the differences between the Machine and the table game Blackjack so as to avoid patron confusion in the game that they are playing.
+The Machine possesses a greater number of attributes to a slot machine as defined by Florida's laws and the Division's rules than to the traditional table game of Blackjack.
+Its use in at least 29 other regulated gaming jurisdictions as an approved "slot machine" also offers significant evidence that the proposed machine meets all requirements for slot machine certification in the state and does not replicate the play of Blackjack. - 46.
+While having found that the Machine at issue is not replicating the play of Blackjack, it is worth noting however that the court cases mentioned earlier have found that the table game Blackjack is a mixed game of chance and skill which is capable of being played in a non-banked manner.
 As a result, to the extent the Machine's game play were to more closely mimic the actual table game in terms of strategy, method of play, and payout percentage, it still could be authorized under Rule 61D-14.022(2), F.A.C., by falling into the safe harbor found in this provision for a slot machine game containing a player skill component and not based on a banking game.